good-loop/doc/pages/jobs/product-ux-lead.md

 If you have any questions -- please do contact us!

-> *I'm excited by the potential Good-Loop has.
-If you're a good product/UX person, please consider joining us.*
-> - Daniel Winterstein, CTO

 ## For Recruitment Agencies

 We sometimes work with recruitment agencies -- but *only* if they can work with our processes.